The-AI-Alliance/.github/profile/README.md

 # Open Trusted Data and Models

-The [Open, Trusted Data and Models](https://thealliance.ai/focus-areas/foundation-models-datasets) focus area has projects to build a variety of multilingual, multimodal, and domain-specific models.
+The [Open, Trusted Data and Models](https://thealliance.ai/focus-areas/foundation-models-datasets) work group has projects to build a variety of multilingual, multimodal, and domain-specific models.
 Examples include models for molecular discovery, geospatial, and time series applications.
 This focus area is also cataloging, and in some cases building, datasets with clear license for use, backed by unambiguous provenance and governance controls, which are needed for model training, tuning, and other purposes.

 <div class="table-wrapper">
   <table>